• Skip to main content

 the ECOS Paint on the wall in an robin egg blue with a small metal and glass storage shelf with some lavender and photo on the shelf

-Now the Review from B….
+Now The Review From B….

-We had decided to go with ECOS Paints for our new home and remodel prior to move-in.
-At the time, I had severe Multiple Chemical Sensitivities and reacted to most scents, essential oils, and chemical smells.
 I tested out a few samples of ECOS Paints myself on a wall in our old house, wearing a KN95 mask.

 Upon application I smelled a bit of a faint chemical “paint” smell coming through my mask, but none of the searing toxic smell that usually comes with standard paints.
-It didn’t affect me too much so I was able to continue the paint swatch.
-After applying the paint, it seemed to dry incredibly fast, and after about 2 hours the small patch seemed almost completely dry.

-The smell dissipated immensely after it began to dry.
-After about 30 minutes, I could be in the room without a mask on.
-I was impressed!
 The paint smell seems to be most strong when wet and just applied, but fades very soon after.

 Overall we are very pleased with the paint, and the safety to our health and zero-smell once dried has been worth the extra cost per gallon.